sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-dashboard/ui5-webcomponents-react-dashboard.md

     </ShellBar>
     ```

-    That is strange, when you render your component, the `ShellBarItem` is not shown.
+    That is strange -- when you render your component, the `ShellBarItem` is not shown.

-    If you take a look at the developer tools of your browser you will see a warning.
+    If you take a look at the developer tools of your browser, you will see a warning.

     ![warning](01_warning.png)

-    Every `Icon` that is used in a component, has to be imported manually.
+    Every `Icon` that is used in a component has to be imported manually.
 All available icons can be found [here](https://sapui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons).

     Add this line to your imports:

-    ```JSX
+    ```JavaScript / JSX
     import "@ui5/webcomponents/dist/icons/add.js";
     ```